TiagoVentura/winning_plosone/README.md

 - `code_graph_theory.r`: this code replicates the figure 1a of the paper.

 - `analysis_discontinuity.r`: this code replicates the discontinuity analysis for the case of Brazil.
-The code for other countries are equivalent, but with different data sources.
+The code for other countries are equivalent, but with different data sources and ids for the communities.

 - `analysis_toxicity.r`: this code replicates the toxicity analysis for the case of Brazil.
-The code for other countries are equivalent, but with different data sources.
+The code for other countries are equivalent, but with different data sources and ids for the communities.

 ## Data